gradle/gradle/design-docs/features/faster-builds/faster-incremental-builds/README.md

-Changes to improve build execution time when build outputs are mostly up-to-date.
+Investigate and improve build execution time when build outputs are mostly up-to-date.

 Audience is developers that are using the Gradle daemon.